How to Grill the Perfect Burger

 The right seasoning brings out the natural flavors in the beef and helps develop a delicious crust on your burger.
 Use plenty of your favorite seasoning blend and season right before you put the meat on the grill.
 Pro Tip: If you salt your burgers too early, you risk drying out the beef.

 Keep seasoning simple with coarse salt and fresh ground black pepper or try our Steakhouse-Style Salt & Pepper Seasoning with a perfect blend of sea salt, cracked black pepper and a hint of smoke flavor.
-For a seasoning blend with more complex flavors, we recommend our Signature Seasoning with a combination of garlic, onion and savory spices.
+For a seasoning blend with more complex flavors, we recommend our Omaha Steaks Seasoning with a combination of garlic, onion and savory spices.
 Both seasoning blends are excellent on burgers and enhance the genuine flavors of the meat.

 3. Grilling the Burgers